VVF Plant Finder:

 Clustered salmon pink double bloomscover this azalea in mid-spring with additional, lighter flushes in summer and fall; deep green glossy foliage turns deep burgundy in fall and winter; needs highly acidic and organic soil that is well drained

 Encore® Autumn Princess™ Azalea is covered in stunning clusters of salmon trumpet-shaped flowers at the ends of the branches from mid spring to early fall.
-It has dark green foliage.
-The glossy narrow leaves turn burgundy in fall.
-The fruit is not ornamentally significant.
+It has dark green evergreen foliage.
+The glossy narrow leaves turn burgundy in the fall, which persists throughout the winter.

 Encore® Autumn Princess™ Azalea is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.